sitkadude/py_recursive_number_game/README.md

-# RECURSIVE PYTHON # GUESSING GAME
+# NUMBER GUESSING GAME

-This is a guessing game that I created with a python recurssive function.
+This is a guessing game that I created with a python recursive function.

 INSTRUCTIONS:<br/>
 (1) Download repo<br/>